IvanBuccella/SF2Bio/README.md

 ### Environment Variables

-Set your own environment variables (the http port) by using the `.env-sample` file.
+Set your own environment variables (the jupyter notebook port) by using the `.env-sample` file.
 You can just duplicate and rename it in `.env`.

 ### Build